 Remember that much of the most important work white people can be doing starts in our homes, our workplaces, and our communities.
 Commit to “inviting people in” (not shaming and blaming) and having hard conversations with other white people.
 Commit to being uncomfortable.

-- Support the Oregon D.A. for the People Campaign, led by a coalition that includes SURJ PDX activists.
+- Oregon D.A. for the People Campaign, led by a coalition that includes SURJ PDX activists.

 - Actively campaign to elect people of color and candidates that support defunding the police and prison abolition.